Home Blog

 • Seizures

 Doctors could periodically ask patients to pause their dosage to monitor ADHD symptoms during treatment.
-Typically, the doctor will evaluate the weight, check blood pressure, and monitor any severe side effects of the medication.
+Typically, the doctor will evaluate the weight, check blood pressure, and monitor any side effects of the medication.
 If a patient has any significant problems, they’ll need to discontinue treatment.

-However, doctors usually advise patients who experience seizures or severe allergic reactions to stop taking medication.
+However, doctors advise patients who experience seizures or severe allergic reactions to stop taking medication.
 Also, anyone with thoughts of self-harm while taking Dexedrine should seek prompt medical attention.

 Dexedrine Vs. Adderall